-Join Paul F. Aubin for an in-depth discussion in this video Navigating with the 3D steering wheel and ViewCube, part of Rendering with Revit Architecture 2012.
+Join Paul F. Aubin for an in-depth discussion in this video Navigating with the 3D steering wheel and ViewCube, part of Revit Architecture 2012: Rendering.

 Navigation in 3D views can be accomplished in a few ways.
 There is, of course, the wheel mouse, but the Steering Wheel and the View Cube offer the most robust collection of options.
 Using these two tools, we have many ways that we can navigate in our 3D views.
 The specific options available on each of these tools depends on the kind of 3D view; so axons and perspectives will actually exhibit different tools.
 In this movie, we'll explore both the View Cube and the Steering Wheel within each type of view.
 I am going to scroll down here, and I have two views that we are going to be looking at on the 3D Views category.
 One is called Aerial View (Perspective) and the other one's called Aerial View (Axon).

 So let's start with the axon.
 I am going to open that up.
 And this is a view looking kind of at the back of the building, and it has the section box turned on so that it's cropping out part of the ground plane, just so we can focus a little more on the building.
 Now of course the easiest way to change the vantage point of 3D axonometric view is to simply hold down the Shift and drag with the wheel.
 And you probably all know that trick by now, so that's pretty easy to do.
 But notice as I'm doing this that over there in the right corner, the View Cube is actually turning with my mouse.